swt30/thesis/chapters/01-introduction/01-introduction.md

 Finally, interior structure models may be useful when combined with prescriptions for planetary formation.
 There is increasing interest in linking internal structures with simulations of protoplanetary disks and using our knowledge of planetary systems to generate synthetic populations of exoplanets.
-From a statistical point of view, this makes sense: since we only have one solar system to compare our observations to, our best bet for understanding other systems may be to statistically evaluate the likelihood of observing them, based on formation models.
+From a statistical point of view, this makes sense: because we only have one solar system to compare our observations to, our best bet for understanding other systems may be to statistically evaluate the likelihood of observing them, based on formation models.
 Though this approach is undoubtedly complicated, it is a promising one for assessing the statistical properties of planetary systems.
 @Mordasini2012 took this approach, combining interior structure calculations with models of the protoplanetary disk to produce synthetic populations of planets.
 In 2014 they updated their model, building an extensive hierarchical model for planet formation and evolution in an approach termed "planet population synthesis" with the goal of both predicting statistical properties of observed planetary populations and testing the constituent models.^[@Mordasini2012; @Mordasini2012a; @Mordasini2014]